SKunzendorf/0303_INCASI/README.md

 **1. T-TEMPLATE**

-* ECG-template from Rpeak until **end of t-wave** is computed for each participant
+* ECG-template from Rpeak until **end of

+** is computed for each participant
-* Systole end is defined by t-wave end in individual ECG-templates
+* Systole end is defined by T-wave end in individual ECG-templates

-**1.A.** Create list of dataframes to prepare averaged ECG template
+**1.A.** Create list of dataframes to prepare averaged ECG template for each subject

-**1.B.** Create averaged ECG template for each participant and crop out template part that contains t-wave
+**1.B.** Create averaged ECG template (containing RST waves) for each participant and crop out template part that contains T-wave

-**1.C.** Compute Trapez area approach (*Vázquez-Seisdedos et al., 2011*): Create function to find end of t-wave in template
+**1.C.** Compute Trapez area approach (*Vázquez-Seisdedos et al., 2011*): Create function to find end of T-wave in template

-**1.D.** Apply trapez_area function to find t-wave end in template
+**1.D.** Apply trapez_area function to find T-wave end in template

-**1.D.** Compare t-template with actual ecg trace (check correlations and check visually)
+**1.E.** Compare t-template with actual ECG trace (check correlations and check visually)

 **2. Q-TEMPLATE**

-* ECG-template from **q-wave onset** until Rpeak for each participant
+* ECG-template from **Q-wave onset** until Rpeak for each participant
-* q-wave onset is needed as start point for the pre-ejection phase (determined by regression equation, see preprocessing_b)
+* Q-wave onset is needed as start point for the pre-ejection phase (PEP, determined by regression equation, see preprocessing_b, based on *Weissler et al., 1968*)
-* The pre-ejection phase is then substracted from the whole interval (q-wave until t-wave end) to determine the systolic ejection period (see preprocessing_b)
+* The PEP is then substracted from the whole interval (Q-wave until T-wave end) to determine the systolic ejection period (see preprocessing_b)

-**2.A.** Create list of dataframes to prepare averaged ECG template
+**2.A.** Create list of dataframes to prepare averaged ECG template for each subject

-**2.B.** Create averaged ECG template for each participant and define interval from q-wave onset until Rpeak
+**2.B.** Create averaged ECG template (containing QRST waves) for each participant and define interval from Q-wave onset until Rpeak

 **3. OVERALL CHECK OF DEFINED CARDIAC INTERVALS**

-* Determined cardiac intervals (from preprocessing_b) are needed for this step
+* Determined cardiac intervals (i.e., pre-ejection phase, ejection phase, from preprocessing_b) are needed for this step

 **3.A.** Visual Check of systole template (systolic ejection-phase) in participants ECG templates